First we need to localise the pain: is it in the tendon-bone insertion? Or is it a couple of centimeters up in the tendon (in the mid-portion)?

 “There is often a combination of bursa, bone and tendon pathology”

 First try to off-load the bursa by using shoe with an open heel or shoe with a comfortable back.
 Try to off-load the tendon and deep bursa by using a 1 cm heel lift in the shoe.
 Treat the local area regularly with ice.
 Perform a gradual loading program for your achilles tendon using calf raises starting from floor level (not on a step).

-If pain persists after 4 – 6 weeks, we suggest a review at the Tendon Clinic for an ultrasound and Doppler examination to establish accurate diagnosis.
+If pain persists after 4 – 6 weeks, we suggest a review with a Sport & Exercise Medicine Consultant for an ultrasound and Doppler examination to establish accurate diagnosis.
 Depending on localisation of pathology, different types of treatment are available.